 The plan can be accessed online at https://bloomington.in.gov/housing/notices.

-Hard copies can be made available to those requesting the approved Amended AAP by contacting the HAND Director, or a designee .
+Hard copies can be made available to those requesting the approved Amended AAP by contacting the HAND Director, or a designee . at: hand@bloomington.in.gov with the words, Amended Annual Action Plan” in the subject line.

 F. Consolidated Annual Performance and Evaluation Report (CAPER)